AvolitesLtd/TitanManual/prismdocs/prism/play/play.md

 Media can be adjusted in the **Preview** before being launched on a layer, and layer-specific parameters can be modified using the **Layer Controls** panel.

+The Play page panels can be resized to give more space to the canvas, layer list, controls, or banks.

 ![Prism](/prism-images/play/prism-play-view.png)

 ### Layout Overview